 I have fond childhood memories of going to the Angel Stadium with my dad.
 He loved baseball and his enthusiasm for anything was contagious.
 So naturally when spring season rolled around, I enthusiastically signed my son up for Tee-Ball.
-Swept up in the memory of a simpler time, I happily checked the volunteer box.
+Swept up in the sweet memory of a simpler time, I happily checked the box with a “heck yeah” I’ll volunteer!

 This was my precious moment.

-- Don’t keep score.
-This one is straight from the playbook, but it applies to life off the field.
+This one is straight from the playbook, but it applies to life off the field as well.
 There are many ways to keep score such as comparing yourself to others, holding onto resentments, or silently noting the failings of your partner.
-The only sensible answer to the question of “Who’s right?” is “Who cares?”
-We’re all fumbling and learning in equal measure.
+My mentor once said the only sensible answer to the question of “Who’s right?” is “Who cares?”
+I love that.
+Truth is, we’re all fumbling and learning in equal measure.

-- Use your gifts.
-By our second tee-ball game, it was clear that knowing how to play was an advantage other coaches had over me.
+Despite a lack of athletic ability, I played sports in high school.
+Because I lacked skill, I was invariably voted “Most Spirited Player.”
+Needless to say by our second game, it was clear that knowing how to play was an advantage other coaches had over me.
 I decided then to lead with what I know.
 While it’s true that my boys may “throw like a girl,” I guarantee you won’t find a more enthusiastic or supportive group of players in the league.

-- Keep it simple.
 Have you ever tried to herd cats?
-It’s similar to coaching tee-ball.
+Coaching Tee-Ball is like that.
 I learned quickly to keep instructions short and to the point.
 Too much of anything boggles the mind.
+We’re not wired for overwhelmed.
 Simple and deep is infinitely more sustainable than shallow and wide.

-- Shake it off.
 Dwelling in misfortune is a waste of energy.
 We’re all doomed to make mistakes.
-It’s how we learn.
-Getting that message across to the boys was my greatest achievement.
-Instead of rehashing blunders, ask yourself “What did I learn?” and move on.
+It’s how we learn, one mistake at a time.
+Getting that message across to the boys was quite possible my greatest feat.
+Instead of rehashing blunders, ask yourself instead “What did I learn?” and move on.

-- Stay present.
 I find the speed of life overwhelming at times.
 I can’t imagine what it must feel like for today’s kids.
 Moments of quiet seem few and far between.
-Being out on the field with no phone, computer or book to distract me, I was more present to their world.
+Out on the field with nothing to distract me, I was more present to their world.
 Kids have no concept of time.
 They are all present moment.
-Being experientially reminded of that was a tremendous gift.
+Being experientially reminded of that was a great gift.